umccr/htsget-rs/htsget-config/README.md

 | `substitution_string` | The replacement expression used to map the matched query ID.
 This has access to the match groups in the `regex` option. | String with access to capture groups  | `'$0'`  |

-For example, below is a `regex` option which matches a `/` between two groups, and inserts an additional `data` inbetween the groups with the `substitution_string`.
+For example, below is a `regex` option which matches a `/` between two groups, and inserts an additional `data` in between the groups with the `substitution_string`.

 ```toml
 [[resolvers]]